JiuTongBro/vqnerf_release/decomp/nerfvq_nfr3/README.md

 First, prepare a local cache folder, download the generated `pd_vq/` folder to local and rename it to `pd_comps/`.
 Then download the `data/test_envs/vis/` to this local directory too.

-Then, run the following command to make the server ready for editing:
+Then, run the following command on the server to make the server ready for editing:

 ```shell
 bash scripts/edit.sh <scene_name> <gpu>